 Guaranteed fresh date

 This is the label that you can find in the bakery department and many people will often misinterpret this one.
 The items labeled with these words will still be safe to eat long after the date stamped on the package.
-If you have doubts about products labeled with guaranteed fresh date, you can do the smell test and check the product for mold or any other signs that would indicate spoilage.
+If you have doubts about products labeled with guaranteed fresh date, you can do the smell test.
+Also check the product for mold or any other signs that would indicate spoilage.

 Recommended article:Essential Tips To Keep Your Pantry Safe

-This is one of the most common labels and it is required to be used for all sorts of products and especially on pharmaceuticals.
+This is one of the most common labels.
+It is required to be used for all sorts of products and especially on pharmaceuticals.
 This is a mandatory label and since the 1979, the U.S government required drug companies to add an expiration date on their products.
 Although this is a safety net for both manufactures and consumers, the truth is that many products will be safe to eat long after the stamped date.
 For example, in the case of drugs, various studies conducted by the FDA showed that there are prescription and OTC drugs that maintain effectiveness for years after the expiration date.
 With the exception of insulin, liquid antibiotics and nitroglycerin, most drugs you can find on the market will still maintain their properties long after you forgot to use them.

 Checking the label of the products you wish to consume is one way of establishing if the food is still safe to eat, but that’s not the only method.